Dr Kieran Dayah (GMC) — Updated on March 1, 2023

-Losing hair in pregnancy isn’t common, but it can be scary on top of all the other bodily and hormonal changes you’re experiencing.
-Generally, women lose an average of 50 to 150 hairs over a 24 hour period [1].
+Losing hair during pregnancy isn’t common, but it can be scary despite all the other bodily and hormonal changes you’re experiencing.
+Generally, women lose an average of 50 to 150 hairs over a 24-hour period [1].

 During this exciting but intense time of emotional and physical upheaval, the last thing you want to be dealing with is hair loss.
-What if you’re experiencing hair loss before delivery?
+What if you’re experiencing pregnancy hair loss?
 This article will explore the possible causes and treatments for hair loss during pregnancy.

 Postpartum Telogen Effluvium

-Postpartum telogen effluvium (meaning excessive shedding) is quite a common condition, affecting women between 1 and 6 months after childbirth.
-Losing hair after pregnancy is due to fluctuating hormone levels.
+Postpartum telogen effluvium (meaning excessive hair shedding) is quite a common condition, affecting women between 1 and 6 months after childbirth.
+This type of postpartum hair loss is due to fluctuating hormone levels.

-For most women, hair follicles remain in the anagen (growth) phase for longer periods [2] during pregnancy.
-Your estrogen levels rise steadily during the first two trimesters of pregnancy, peaking around 32 weeks.
-They’re 6 times higher than they will be post pregnancy.
+For most women, hair follicles remain in the anagen (growth) phase of the hair growth cycle for longer periods [2] during pregnancy.
+Your estrogen levels rise steadily in early pregnancy during the first two trimesters, peaking around 32 weeks.
+They’re 6 times higher than they will be post-pregnancy.
 Increased estrogen is believed to promote an increase in blood flow, essential for nourishing your growing baby.

-This short-term phase of hair shedding isn’t limited just to pregnancy – telogen effluvium can occur after a shock, immense amounts of emotional stress, trauma, and even Covid-19.
-It’s where up to 70% of anagen hairs enter the telogen phase, resulting in noticeable hair loss, which can be very traumatic.
-Telogen effluvium is the most common cause [3] of diffuse hair loss.
+This short-term phase of hair shedding isn’t limited just to pregnancy.
+Telogen effluvium can occur after a shock, immense amounts of emotional stress, trauma, and even Covid-19.
+During this type of hair loss, up to 70% of anagen hairs enter the telogen phase, resulting in noticeable hair loss, which can be very traumatic.
+Telogen effluvium is the most common cause [3] of diffuse hair loss (hair thinning).

 Hormonal fluctuations